Geometry of binary search trees

-In computer science, one approach to the dynamic optimality problem on online algorithms for binary search trees involves reformulating the problem geometrically, in terms of augmenting a set of points in the plane with as few additional points as possible in order to avoid rectangles with only two points on their boundary.
+In computer science, one approach to the dynamic optimality problem on online algorithms for binary search trees involves reformulating the problem geometrically, in terms of augmenting a set of points in the plane with as few additional points as possible to avoid rectangles with only two points on their boundary.

 Access sequences and competitive ratio

 As typically formulated, the online binary search tree problem involves search trees defined over a fixed key set $\{1,2, ..., n \}$.
 An access sequence is a sequence $x_1, x_2,$ ... where each access $x_i$ belongs to the key set.

 Any particular algorithm for maintaining binary search trees (such as the splay tree algorithm or Iacono's working set structure) has a cost for each access sequence that models the amount of time it would take to use the structure to search for each of the keys in the access sequence in turn.
 The cost of a search is modeled by assuming that the search tree algorithm has a single pointer into a binary search tree, which at the start of each search points to the root of the tree.
 The algorithm may then perform any sequence of the following operations: